tcltk/tcl/doc/dev/value-history.md

 set UCS-2 was called "Unicode", and two-byte codepoint values were called "Unicode characters", emphasizing the much smaller table, and smaller indices of the Unicode project.
 The notation **U+_HHHH_** for codepoint values was also in use.
+In the mid-1990s, no codepoints outside UCS-2 were assigned by either effort.

 At the time, a migration away from single-byte encodings like ASCII or ISO-8859-1 to either UCS-2 or UCS-4 was a tough sell.
 A doubling or quadrupling of memory and network traffic requirements for the sake of additional characters that many applications had no need to handle was not a welcome proposition.
-It was clear that a variable-length encoding that softened the costs involved would be needed.
+It was clear that a variable-length encoding that beter managed the costs involved would be needed.
 Appendix F of The Unicode Standard, Version 1.1 (1993) contains a description of what was called the File System Safe UCS Transformation Format (FSS-UTF).
 FSS-UTF is a variable-length byte-oriented encoding of UCS codepoints.